jessepav/lacygoill-wiki-backup/vim/vim9.md

 At the very  least, we should consider  moving anything which is  not a function into a separate directory which is not automatically sourced (`macros/`?).
 That would apply to our function calls installing mappings in `vim-toggle-settings`.

-### remove useless "s:" scope in vimrc once it's fully refactored

-Right now,  it's written in front  of some function names  and possibly variable names, because we haven't yet written `vim9script` at the top.

-Do  the same  in  all scripts  you  progressively refactor  in  Vim9; i.e.  once finished, remove any useless `s:`.

----

-Also, replace `v:true` with `true`, and `v:false` with `false` when possible.

----

-Also, remove `:call` in autocmds, at script level, ... (but not in mappings).

----

-    =~#
-      ^
-      ✘
-      to remove

----

-Same thing for myfuncs.vim.

 ### should we make sure to never declare a null dictionary / list?